learn-co-curriculum/onl01-seng-pt-030220/README.md

 - Office Hours Tuesday at 5PM and Wednesday at 5:45 PM
 - Algo Club Wednesday at 6:30PM.
 - Food and Feelings on Friday at 1:30 ET.
-- Pod on Friday at 2:30 PM ET.
+- Project Expectations AMA Pt.
+1: Friday at 2:30 ET.
+We'll do another on Monday.
 - One-on-Ones: [Sign up here](https://calendar.google.com/calendar/selfsched?sstoken=UU9FQ1l2bGJ4WWtGfGRlZmF1bHR8ODIyOTI1NDMzMjY0MjczMTE5ZDU4ZDE1YjgzOWI4ZjY) if you need one.
 Hit me up if there’s no spots that match your schedule.

 # This Week's Assignments